jupyterhub/ltiauthenticator/README.md

     Note that the _entire_ query string should not need to be escaped, just the portion that will be invoked after JupyterHub processes the `user-redirect` command.

-6.  [_Same as edX_] You are done!
+6. You are done!
 You can click the link to see what the user workflow would look like.
 You can repeat step 7 in all the units that should have a link to the Hub for the user.

-## Debugging Note
+## Notes

-JupyterHub preferentially uses any user_id cookie stored over an authentication request.
+1. JupyterHub preferentially uses any user_id cookie stored over an authentication request.
 Therefore, do not open multiple tabs at once and expect to be able to log in as separate users without logging out first!
 [Discussion](https://github.com/jupyterhub/jupyterhub/pull/1840)

 ## Common Gotchas